Bubble cars to provide jolt to Paris motoring

 "We hope other cities will contact us to adopt our system," said Chibout.
 "Three cities have already called us."

-(Additional reporting By Lorraine Turner and Gilles Guillaume and Matthias Blamont; Editing by Christian Plumb)
+(Additional reporting By Lorraine Turner and Gilles Guillaume; Editing by Christian Plumb)